How to Create Accessible Radio Groups

 The challenge with styling radio button groups to look like regular buttons is that keyboard users may assume each button can be reached individually using the Tab key.
 In reality, radio buttons behave differently.
 Only one radio button in the group—typically the first one or the currently selected one—is included in the tab order.
 The remaining options are accessed using the arrow keys, which may not be obvious to all users.

-To accommodate keyboard users, you could provide instructions above the radio button group explaining how to navigate the options.
+To accommodate keyboard users, it is advisable to provide instructions above the radio button group explaining how to navigate the options.
 If desired, these instructions can be hidden visually and revealed only when a keyboard user focuses on one of the radio buttons.

 Use your keyboard to apply focus to one of the radio buttons below.